 All members of the Trust community are expected to follow this policy.
-Roles, responsibilities and expectations of each section of the Trust and academy community are set out in detail below.
+Roles, responsibilities and expectations of each section of the Trust and school community are set out in detail below.

-4.1 Board of Trustees
+Board of Trustees

-Trustees will monitor and evaluate the impact of the policy by reviewing pupils' progress in achieving the expected educational outcomes.
+Trustees will monitor and evaluate the impact of the policy by reviewing students' progress in achieving the expected educational outcomes.
 They will hold the Chief Executive Officer and Headteachers to account for the implementation of the policy.

-4.2 The Chief Executive Officer
+The Chief Executive Officer (CEO)

-The CEO will ensure that RSE, Relationships and Health Education is taught consistently across the academies within the Trust and will report back to the Board of Trustees on educational outcomes.
-They will ensure that senior staff receive regular professional development training in how to deliver RSE.
+The CEO will ensure that Relationships Education, RSE and Health Education is taught consistently across the schools within the Trust and will report back to the Board of Trustees on educational outcomes.
+They will ensure that senior staff receive regular professional development training in how to deliver Relationships Education, RSE and Health Education.

-4.3 Local Governing Body
+Local Governing Body

-Local governors in each academy will review and monitor the application and implementation of this policy by receiving regular reports from the academy Headteacher on educational outcomes.
+Local governors in each school will review and monitor the application and implementation of this policy by receiving regular reports from the Headteacher on educational outcomes.
 Local governors will scrutinise relevant data, review any issues that might arise and act as a point of challenge for decisions taken by the Headteacher.
+The Local Governing Body will annually report its findings to the Board of Trustees.